onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - Page 113
 - Dear Mr and Mrs Owen.
 - I'd like to thank you so much for having me to stay last weekend.
 I had a really lovely time, and I was so pleased to meet you at last.
 The meal you made was delicious.
 Duncan told me that his mother was an excellent cook - and he was right.
 I also enjoyed our walk - the countryside and woods near your house are beautiful.
-- The journey back was long and I slept for most of the way. lt was very kind of you to drive me to the station so early in the morning.
+- The journey back was long and I slept for most of the way.
+It was very kind of you to drive me to the station so early in the morning.
 I was very grateful!
 - It's good to be back at university.
 I have a lot of work at the moment before the exams start.
 I know Duncan has exams too, so we can't see each other until the end of June - we are just too busy!
 - I'd love to visit again in the summer holidays with Duncan.
 - Thank you again for everything.